ConfigureID/ConfigureID-iOS-SDK/README.md

 ## 🏷 License

-`ConfigureID-iOS-SDK` is available under the MIT license.
+`ConfigureID-iOS-SDK` is available under the GPL v3 license.
 See the [LICENSE file](./LICENSE) for more info.

 [license-image]: https://img.shields.io/badge/License-MIT-blue.svg
 [license-url]: LICENSE